Dr. Terence Keel, Associate Professor UCLA, presenting in the PMAS Spring Speaker Series 2020

 PMAS will explore the dermatological research methods, ethics, and continued impact of Dr. Albert Kligman.
 Documented in the book Acres of Skin, Kligman’s dermatological research exposed vulnerable participants, including incarcerated people at Holmesburg Prison, to a variety of dangerous substances.
 Today Kligman’s legacy continues to be celebrated by the University of Pennsylvania.
 Utilizing community focus groups and oral history methods, PMAS seeks to honestly acknowledge and begin to repair these negative impacts with community support and engagement.

-Additionally, PMAS aims to catalyze the reparative process for members of both the Penn community and Philadelphia community.
+Additionally, PMAS aims to catalyze the reparative process for members of both the Penn community and the Philadelphia community.

 The findings of this research will be made publicly available on this website.